sjlarrain/Jinx/README.md

 ## Usage

-1. Run `run_install.py` to install the required libraries by executing `install_requirements.sh`.
+1. Run `install_requirements.sh` to install the required libraries on Linux.
+2. Run `install_requirements_windows.py` to install the required libraries on Windows.
-2. Run `main.py` to load and process the data, and save it to a SQLite database.
+3. Run `main.py` to load and process the data, and save it to a SQLite database.
-3. Use `visualization.py` to visualize the data using Dash.
+4. Use `visualization.py` to visualize the data using Dash.
-4. Use `visualization_streamlit.py` to visualize the data using Streamlit.
+5. Use `visualization_streamlit.py` to visualize the data using Streamlit.
-5. Use `work_station.ipynb` to interactively load and process the data in a Jupyter notebook.
+6. Use `work_station.ipynb` to interactively load and process the data in a Jupyter notebook.

 ## Requirements